EstrellaSpaans/Python-World-Data-Analysis-Report/README.md

 - Remove countries (rows) that aren't part of the Arabian Peninsula
 - Remove columns that contain old data or unreliable data
-- Formulate a strategy for null-values and outliers.
+- Formulate a strategy for null-values and outliers
-- Flag missing values and outliers.
+- Flag missing values and outliers
 - Imputation for mising values

 ### Business Questions: